 The SR-71 detachment was located on west side of the runways at Kadena; the F-15s, which I flew, on the east.
 When the Blackbirds weren’t flying they were hangared to keep them from showing up on satellite imagery (I believe their takeoffs and landings were timed to happen during periods when foreign satellites weren’t overhead).
 I knew we shared the base with SR-71s but for my first few months at Kadena never saw one.
-Then, coming back to land at Kadena one day after a training sortie, tower directed me to carry through because a vehicle was blocking the runway.
+Then, coming back to land at Kadena one day after a training sortie, tower directed me to carry through for a “vehicle on the runway.”
 No problem, I thought, but aren’t there two parallel runways?
-How can a vehicle block both of them?
+Must be some big-ass vehicle to block both of them!

-By then I was directly overhead the field, looking down on the vehicle in question, an enormous flat-black delta-shaped object taxiing into position for takeoff.
+By then I was directly overhead, looking down on the vehicle in question, an enormous flat-black delta-shaped object taxiing into position for takeoff.
 I carried through as directed and flew around the outside pattern.
 By the time I lined up with the runway again the vehicle had launched and I was cleared to land.

 As to the strange terminology tower used for the SR, calling it a “vehicle” … that was a bit of misdirection meant to mask its movements from anyone listening in on tower frequency.
 I don’t think anyone was fooled.